Starting Your Own Digital Skills Training Program

 Spreadsheets

 You can input data from various sources – including forms, surveys, or learner interactions – into a spreadsheet to track learner progress and analyze trends over time.
 Spreadsheets also allow for extensive data visualization.
-Digital navigators can use spreadsheets to track metrics such as the number of learners, types of assistance provided, and frequency of engagement.
+Staff can use spreadsheets to track metrics such as the number of learners, types of assistance provided, and frequency of engagement.

 Project Management Software

 Project management software is a comprehensive data collection, organization, and collaboration solution.
-It can enable digital navigators to create tasks, track progress, and manage learner interactions in a centralized system.
+It can enable staff to create tasks, track progress, and manage learner interactions in a centralized system.
 These tools include project boards that can be customized to represent different aspects of the program, such as learner onboarding, ongoing support, and training initiatives.

 Summarizing